 MENTOR PROGRAM - You may have more than a few questions and prefer a one-on-one relationship with a disaster-experienced peer.
 We will match you with the current or former leader of a similar-sized community that in recent years experienced a similar disaster.

 This is a unique partnership where leaders via phone, email, text, Skype, Facetime or even in person share their first-hand knowledge and give you an idea what might be coming around the corner.

-Because we believe disaster preparedness is so important, feel free to click "Resources" above and access LeadersLink's acclaimed production Leading Through the Storm.
+EDUCATION - Because we believe disaster preparedness is so important, click "Resources" above find advice from disaster experts as well as free disaster-related goods and services.
+That's also where you can access LeadersLink's acclaimed production Leading Through the Storm.
 The video walks you through the steps Gulf Coast elected officials took as they grappled with the worst natural disaster in U.S. history - Hurricane Katrina.
 The lessons and advice are timeless and instructive to anyone who might someday be at the helm during a major crisis.